RattyMyles/DockerLAMP/README.md

 ```
 Now run refresh your browser and you'll see the string!
 You are now ready to make websites.
 If you don't like HTML and CSS, you could always look into wordpress or Graphical user interface software to help you build sites as well.

-## Instructions for Windows
+## Instructions for Windows 10

 If you have a windows machine don't sweat, here is the instructions for this type of OS.
 If you don't want to follow my instructions, please refer to the docker documentation https://docs.docker.com/docker-for-windows/install/.
+Follow the docker requirements before attempting to install it on your windows machine.

 1) The first thing you'll need to do is install docker.
 Go on to this site to download docker https://store.docker.com/editions/community/docker-ce-desktop-windows.
 Here is a screenshot on what it should look like: